luknewagent/PetShopFoodPrices/README.md

 # PetShopFoodPrices
-Still on process, this little old style console program is personalized pet-shop food price manager for a client.
+Still on process, this little old style console program is a personalized pet-shop food price manager for a client.
 It has a brand creator, an brand editor, and a scales.